Technology

 The graph below shows how Eon’s variable (also known as standard) tariff and its cheapest fixed tariff compared with the cheapest fixed tariff on the market over a two-year period.

-As you can see, if you were an Eon customer you could have saved a lot of money if you’d switched to a cheaper energy deal.
+As you can see, if you were an Eon customer you could have saved a lot of money if you’d switched to a cheaper energy deal with a different supplier, though it has offered some deals much cheaper than its standard tariff too.

-Eon customers on its standard variable tariff buying both gas and electricity will see their bills increase by £97 on average, after Eon announced an 8.8% increase from 26 April.
-It’s raising gas prices by 3.8% and electricity prices by 13.8%, on average, affecting around 2.5million customers.
+Eon customers on its standard variable tariff buying both gas and electricity will see their bills increase by £97 on average over the next year after Eon increased its prices 8.8% on 26 April.
+It raised gas prices by 3.8% and electricity prices by 13.8%, on average, affecting around 2.5million customers.

-Eon blamed the rising costs of social and environmental schemes for its price rise and said it’ll be contacting vulnerable customers about its cheapest tariff and running a campaign to help customers save money.
+Eon blamed the rising costs of social and environmental schemes for its price rise and said it would contact vulnerable customers about its cheapest tariff and run a campaign to help customers save money.

-The price rise follows Eon’s promise, in December 2016, that it wouldn’t increase its standard energy prices until at least April 2017.
+The price rise followed Eon’s promise, in December 2016, that it wouldn’t increase its standard energy prices until at least April 2017.
 It said that it had ‘been working hard behind the scenes to make sure we could make a commitment to our customers […] not to increase our residential standard energy prices until at least after winter’.

 See how much money you can save on your energy bill.
 Use Which?
 Switch to find the cheapest gas and electricity.